Klene: Safe Cleanup for Linux and Windows

 Why I built this

-Get Klene on GitHub
+Get Klene on GitHub.

 Klene is open source and available on GitHub.
 The full source code, install instructions, and usage notes are all in the repository.